lsst-dm/dm_dev_guide/python/numpydoc.rst

 - `The official doctest documentation <http://docs.python.org/library/doctest.html>`__.
 - `doctest — Testing Through Documentation <https://pymotw.com/3/doctest/>`__ from Python Module of the Week.

+Subsections **are not** allowed in an Examples section (or any other section).
+You can :ref:`simulate subsections with bold text <py-docstring-subsections>`.
+See also :ref:`py-docstring-rst` for restrictions.

 .. _py-docstring-module-structure: